microsoft/vcpkg-docs/vcpkg/commands/test-features.md

   first feature in the list is added to every test combination.
 Use the `core` feature as first one to add no feature to every test combination.

-You could select ports by triplet or supports expression:
+You can select ports by triplet or supports expression:

 * `curl[wchar]:x64-osx = feature-fails # the wchar feature does not work on !windows`
 * `curl[wchar](!windows) = feature-fails # Using support expressions is often shorter than listing all triplets`